chroniclesofcode/cdb/README.md

 It will contain: networking object which will return the commands, a parser object which will parse the data then send the instructions off to the engine which will send it off to the tables, which will do the queries?

+The internal data structures are current just a long vector - but that will cause a lot of issues with large reallocations, and difficulties querying.
+I believe the 'usual' method for a TS db is to store everything in time buckets.That will be something to investigate.
+Perhaps we could also get aggregate buckets of buckets as well, for even faster queries, but there are tradeoffs here.

 Difficulties:
 - Variant data types: store void*?
 Then we can't do optimizations later on with simd?